On this page, you’ll find a checklist of mortgage closing documents that home buyers typically have to sign on the day they close.

 This is one of the most important documents home buyers sign on closing day, and you’ll soon understand why.
 This doc is also referred to as the “mortgage note” for short, and sometimes just “the note.”

-By signing this document, you are agreeing to repay the mortgage loan as outlined within the document itself.
-The promissory note will contain important details relating to your loan, such as the total amount you owe, the interest rate assigned, the length of the repayment period (e.g., 30 years), and other key details.
+By signing the promissory note, you are agreeing to repay the mortgage loan as outlined within the document.
+The note will contain important details relating to your loan, such as the total amount you owe, the interest rate assigned, the length of the repayment period (e.g., 30 years), and other key details.

-It also specifies where the payments are to be sent, and what happens in the even of default (where the borrower fails to repay the debt).
+It also specifies where the payments are to be sent, and what happens in the event of default (where the borrower fails to repay the debt).

 As a home buyer and borrower, it’s crucial that you read this mortgage document at closing and ask questions about anything you don’t understand.
 The promissory note obligates you to repay the debt in the manner specified.
 So you want to make sure you understand it prior to signing.